 - One member must be someone who is not on the supervisory committee.
 This "external" member may be selected from either within or outside the department.

 Thesis defences are open and advertised to the Department broadly.
 Faculty, staff, and students may attend the examination.
-If the protection of intellectual property is sought by the filing of a patent application, the student and supervisor(s) may request a closed thesis examination and/or a restriction on the circulation of the thesis as outlined in the Graduate Thesis Regulations.
+If the protection of intellectual property is sought by the filing of a patent application, the student and supervisor(s) may request a closed thesis examination and/or a restriction on the circulation of the thesis as outlined in Graduate Studies and Postdoctoral Affairs thesis regulations.

 Any Faculty attendee of the defence may question the candidate and may, upon request, read the Thesis and submit a report, oral or written, to the Graduate Chair.
 General conclusions of the report will be given to the examination committee and considered in its final judgement, unless classified as a closed/confidential Thesis.